 - provide services to a public sector entity

 - expect to search for topics, events, or people that are

 - wish to qualify your use case as brand monitoring and engagement

-Please fill out the following use case application form to begin the process:
+Please fill out our use case application form to begin the process.

 Echosec performs regular audits to ensure that use of its platform meets our acceptable use policy.
 You may be contacted by email@example.com to clarify your use of the platform from time to time.

 Echosec reserves the right to restrict access to data based on policy review at any time.
 For more information, please see our terms of service: <a href=’https://www.echosec.net/terms-of-service/’> Terms of Service</a>

 3. Echosec Platform Prohibited Use Case Guidelines